ECNTechnology/ecn-kb/guides/mycloudpbx/network-requirements.md

 ---
 # myCloudPBX Network Requirements

-The following document outlines the requirements of the ECN Hosted Voice platform.
+The following document outlines the requirements of the myCloudPBX Hosted Voice platform.

 It is highly recommended that your network environment meets or exceeds the below requirements in all areas listed.